-The Trade Bill has been described as a continuity Bill.
-That means that the Bill is not concerned with new trade agreements.
+The Trade Bill is a continuity Bill, and it cannot be used to implement new free trade agreements with countries such as the US.
 Rather, the Trade Bill is designed to enable the free trade agreements that the EU had signed with third countries before the UK exited to be transitioned.
-These, of course, had already been subjected to parliamentary scrutiny.
-In these Bills, there is no intention of lowering standards, as the very purpose of these agreements is to replicate as closely as is possible the effects of existing commitments in EU agreements.
+These had all been subjected to parliamentary scrutiny.
+Ministers have no intention of lowering standards in transitioned trade agreements, as the very purpose of these agreements is to replicate as close as is possible the effects of existing commitments in EU agreements.
 None of the 20 continuity agreements signed have resulted in standards being lowered.
-The Bill will also facilitate the creation of a new Trade Remedies Authority (TRA), to deliver a new UK trade remedies framework, which among other things will include protections for UK businesses from unfair trade practices or unforeseen import surges.

-When it comes to new trade agreements rigorous checks and balances on the Government’s power to negotiate and ratify new agreements already exist, including through the Constitutional Reform and Governance Act 2010.
-The Constitutional Reform and Governance Act allows Parliament to scrutinise the agreements for 21 sitting days, provides for a report on the agreement from the relevant Select Committee as well as the option for debates on the agreements and the power for the Commons to restart this 21 day period if it is not satisfied.
+Rigorous checks and balances on the Government’s power to negotiate and ratify new agreements already exist, including through the Constitutional Reform and Governance Act 2010 (the Constitutional Reform and Governance Act allows Parliament to scrutinise the agreements for 21 sitting days, provides for a report on the agreement from the relevant Select Committee as well as the option for debates on the agreements and the power for the Commons to restart this 21 day period if it is not satisfied).

-There has been widespread misinformation about the Trade Bill and the NHS.
-I am very proud of our NHS and my own family rely on it just as much as everybody else’s.
-The Government has made repeatedly clear an absolute commitment that the NHS is not on the table and that it has no intention of lowering standards.
-Let me make clear that the price the NHS pays for drugs will not be on the table, and nor will the services the NHS provides.
-Government Ministers have said exactly the same at every election in living memory and the NHS still remains British owned and free at the point of need.
+The Government has made a clear and absolute commitment that the NHS is not be on the table.
+The Government has also been abundantly clear that it has no intention of lowering standards.
+The price the NHS pays for drugs will not be on the table, and nor will the services the NHS provides.

 I received a letter from the Secretaries of State for International Trade and for DEFRA that said: